Skip to main content

 For example, selecting a grid cell size of 100 metres creates 1-hectare blocks, allowing you to visualise what percentage of each hectare is covered by your feature.

-2. From the context menu at the top of the interface, click the create heatmap button
+2. From the context menu at the top of the interface, click the create heatmap button.
+You can also access via analysis in the toolbox menu.

 Did this answer your question?